Content Pruning: Remove Low-Quality Content to Improve SEO

 - Wiser crawl budget spending: you want search-engine crawlers to spend your crawl budget on pages that really matter for your website's SEO performance (this mostly applies to websites of 10,000 pages and more).

 We know Google more frequently crawls the URLs they consider important.
 We believe that a higher crawled page correlates with better performance in organic results.
 So, it only makes sense that cutting thin, under-performing pages can help Google spend their time on your other more important pages.
 This is a different approach than we took in the past, in which we'd have tons of landing pages for a ton of different keyword targets.
 But with this approach, it's more about consolidating fragmented (and paginated) content into more holistic and authoritative pieces.
 It's better for your readers.

-While content pruning is particularly important for larger websites, it’s also recommended for small websites.
-No matter what your website’s size, you always want your visitors to find up-to-date and useful information there.
+While content pruning is particularly important for larger websites (10,000 pages and more), it's also recommended for small websites.
+No matter what your website's size, you always want your visitors to find up-to-date and useful information there.

 Content pruning should be done continuously—and it's something you'll never be done with.